 (T-B) Lined up from the lightest to the richest formula.

 • Moisturizing Cool Gel Cream – A translucent gel that’s cooling up on application.
 The formula delivers a burst of hydration leaving the skin supple to the touch.
-Skin immediately looks refreshed and healthy with a light radiant slow.
+Skin immediately looks refreshed and healthy with a light radiant glow.

 This formula is ideal for warmer months, humid conditions and anyone with combination skin.
 I use this as a morning moisturizer.
 Perfect to be worn under makeup as it hydrates well but doesn’t create an additional oily layer on the skin which could cause makeup to slide off.
 Suitable for normal, combination and oily skin types.